Darciechapman/password-generator/Develop/readme.md

 PASSWORD GENERATER

-On this project our objective was to create a random password generator.
-That follows the criteria chosen by the viewer.
-The password options are; length, capital letters, lowercase letters, numbers and symbols.
-These options will be prompted after the user clicks the generate password button.
+On this project our objective was to create a random password generator, that follows certain criteria.
+These criterias will be presented as prompted for the viewer to select.
+Once the viewer has chosen their options, a random password will appear in the text box that follows their criteria requests.

 Creating criteria